Ben has held a life-long interest in language and has a particular interest in the expressions, phrases, and idioms that contribute to it.

 Sweat Like a Pig

-The origin of this idiom is difficult to source.
-It is strange to include the reference to a pig in this phrase as pigs don't actually have any sweat glands and, therefore, cannot perspire in this way.
+Origin: The origin of this idiom is difficult to source.
+It is strange to include a pig's reference in this phrase as pigs don't have any sweat glands and cannot perspire in this way.
 Some believe that this idiom stems from the smelter of pig iron, which at a critical stage of manufacture, when cool enough to transport, "sweats."

 You Can Put Lipstick on a Pig, But It's Still a Pig